techidaily/site-fox-that/source/_posts/overcoming-stuck-iphone-problems-with-these-7-effective-techniques.md

  Press and hold the**Side** button and the**Volume Down** button at the same time.
 Wait for a few seconds until the phone reboots and the Apple logo reappears before letting go.

+### For an iPhone 6S, iPhone SE (1st generation), or Earlier

+ Press and hold the**Home** button and the**Sleep/Wake** button for a few seconds until the Apple logo disappears.
+When the logo appears, let go of the two buttons.

 <!-- affiliate ads begin -->
 <span id="1424533">
 					<video width="864" height="1536" style="cursor:pointer"